nmisyats/aurora/README.md

 from matplotlib import pyplot as plt

 import aurora as au
-from aurora import Frame, BBox from aurora.losses import RayLoss, SpectralSmoothnessLoss from aurora.models import SpectralMLP, save_model
+from aurora import Frame, BBox, StratifiedSampler from aurora.models import SpectralMLP

 # Choose a device to run the reconstruction on
 device = torch.device("cuda:0") if torch.cuda.is_available() else torch.device("cpu")